Advertisement

 Get screened regularly

 Cancer symptoms can be easy to overlook.
-In some cases, the disease will occur with no noticeable signs or ones that develop only in advanced stages.
+In some cases, the disease can occur with no noticeable signs or ones that develop only when the cancer is in more advanced stages.
 This makes regular cancer screenings crucial.

-"I think what's most important is to get all the cancer-appropriate screening tests," says Dr. Cabebe, including colonoscopies, mammograms, and pap smears.
+"I think what's most important is to get all the cancer-appropriate screening tests," says Dr. Cabebe.
+These include screenings for:

-• Breast cancer: Screening guidelines vary, but the ACS recommends annual mammograms for women of average risk between 45 and 54, with the option to start at 40.
-At 55, a woman can switch to biennial screenings or continue annual exams.
-Screenings should continue as long as she is in good health and expected to live for the next 10 years or more.
-The US Preventive Services Task Force (USPSTF) recommends biennial mammography for women aged 50 to 74, with the option to start screenings at 40.
-All women are encouraged to speak with an HCP to come up with the best screening timeline for their situation.
+• Breast cancer: Screening guidelines vary, but the ACS recommends annual mammograms (X-rays that can detect early breast cancer) for women of average risk between 45 and 54, with the option to start at 40.
+At 55, a woman can switch to screenings every two years or continue annual exams.
+Screenings should continue as long as someone is healthy and expected to live for the next 10 years or more.
+The U.S. Preventive Services Task Force (USPSTF) recommends that screening begin at age 40, with mammograms every other year until age 74.
+People should speak with their HCP to come up with the best screening timeline for their situation.

-• Cervical cancer: According to the USPSTF, women between the ages of 21 and 65 should have a Pap test (which screens for cervical cancer) performed every 3 years.
-Women aged 30 to 65 have another option: an HPV test, with or without the Pap test, every 5 years.
+• Cervical cancer: According to the USPSTF, women between the ages of 21 and 65 should have a Pap test (which screens for cervical cancer) every three years.
+Women ages 30 to 65 have another option: a test for human papillomavirus (HPV, which increases the risk for cervical cancer), with or without the Pap test, every five years.

 • Colorectal cancer: Everyone should be screened for colon cancer starting at age 45, according to the USPSTF and ACS.
 Both organizations recommend screenings until age 75, at which point you should speak with your HCP about future screenings.
 You may need to consider getting screened before age 45 if you have conditions like inflammatory bowel disease or a close relative with colorectal cancer.

-• Lung cancer: The USPSTF recommends yearly lung cancer screenings for people between 55 and 80 who have a history of heavy smoking and still smoke or who quit within the last 15 years.
+• Lung cancer: The USPSTF recommends yearly lung cancer screenings for people between ages 55 and 80 who have smoked heavily in the past and still smoke or who quit within the last 15 years.

 • Prostate cancer: Starting around age 40, men should speak with an HCP about the risk of prostate cancer and the benefits and drawbacks of screenings.